 Elasticsearch is a popular fulltext search engine.
-Hazelcast can use it both as a source and a sink.
+You can use Elasticsearch as both a source and a sink with the Jet API.

 This connector is included in the full distribution of Hazelcast.